LedgerDomain/idp/rs/idp_core/README.md

     migrations at runtime, so that migrations don't have to be run as a separate process.
 -   Create `PlumRef<T>` which uses a `PlumHeadSeal` to address a specific value, and which loads, deserializes, and caches the value into memory, making for a very powerful abstraction.
+-   Use the `parking_lot` crate, as it apparently has sync primitives (Mutex, RwLock, etc) that are "smaller, faster, and more flexible than those in the Rust standard library".